-Aquaculture related research produces information that can lead to new innovations and opportunities for industry development and to produce effective solutions to a range of challenges facing the SA aquaculture industry.

-PIRSA Fisheries and Aquaculture to further develop projects under PIRSA Fisheries and Aquaculture and Fisheries and Research Development Corporation (FRDC) initiative called Innovative Solutions for Aquaculture Planning and Management from recommendations identified by the SA aquaculture industry, research providers, national/international innovation and research that will support the development of aquaculture in South Australia.

-Address recommendations from SARDI scientists and other research agencies to ensure these are considered in the development of policies, regulations and licence conditions.
+- Aquaculture related research produces information that can lead to new innovations and opportunities for industry development and to produce effective solutions to a range of challenges facing the SA aquaculture industry. - PIRSA Fisheries and Aquaculture to further develop projects under PIRSA Fisheries and Aquaculture and Fisheries and Research Development Corporation (FRDC) initiative called Innovative Solutions for Aquaculture Planning and Management from recommendations identified by the SA aquaculture industry, research providers, national/international innovation and research that will support the development of aquaculture in South Australia. - Address recommendations from SARDI scientists and other research agencies to ensure these are considered in the development of policies, regulations and licence conditions.

 Deliverables Due date 1.
-Activity 1 - Management of environmental monitoring programs EMP programs are tailored to monitoring the Abalone sector's key environmental risks through annual review.
+Activity 1 - Management of environmental monitoring programs EMP programs are tailored to monitoring the Oyster sector's key environmental risks through annual review.
 May 2022 Licence holders provide the information required to submit EMP forms electronically.
 31 August 2022 If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received.
 31 August 2022 Follow up correspondence to all licence holders that have not submitted EMP proformas or where there is information missing.
 30 September 2022 Entry of EMP data into the respective sectors' database.
-December 2022 Analysis of benthic videos are obtained and assessed as part of the EMP (including viewing against criteria of the Regulations, mapping of the co- ordinates relative to the lease boundaries, or farming structures and assessment of the overall state of the site).
-Ongoing Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
-October 2022 EMP summary of EMP reports is available through the South Australian Aquaculture Report, available on the PIRSA website.
-September 2022
+December 2022 Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
+October 2022 Environmental audits are conducted where appropriate to ensure environmental performance and to ground truth EMP information received.
+Ongoing

-Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
+EMP summary of EMP reports is available through the South Australian Aquaculture Report, available on the PIRSA website.
+September 2022 Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
 Ongoing 2.
-Activity 2 - Response to Environmental issues • Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints - including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993.
+Activity 2 - Response to environmental issues Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints - including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993.
 Ongoing Approvals and review of strategies relating to interactions with marine mammals and escape of stock (until a sector-based strategy is developed and adopted).
 June 2022 Conduct appropriate investigations of reported and potential protected species interactions/entanglements and escapes.
 As required 3.
-Activity 3 - Provide input to and alignment with State and National environmental policy, legislation and strategies Abalone sector represented at inter and intra, Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g. new and amended zone policy discussions, EPA's review of ANZECC water quality guidelines, sector- based strategies, marine debris, research opportunities).
-As required • Input is provided on behalf of the Abalone sector to internal PIRSA documents, strategies/work plans and external legislation or policies that may impact the Abalone sector (e.g. EPA scorecards which evaluate the impact on marine environment).
+Activity 3 - Provide input to and alignment with State and National environmental policy, legislation and strategies Oyster sector is represented at inter and intra, Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g. new and amended zone policy discussions, EPA's review of ANZECC water quality guidelines, sector-based strategies, marine debris, research opportunities).
+As required Input is provided on behalf of the Oyster sector to internal PIRSA documents, strategies/work plans and external legislation or policies that may impact the Oyster sector (e.g. EPA scorecards which evaluate the impact on marine environment, dredging activities, port developments).
 As required 4.
 Activity 4 - Identify research needs/opportunities for sustainable aquaculture planning and management Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management.
 Specific examples include industry support through development of projects under the umbrella of Innovative Solutions, Marine Innovation SA, Australian Seafood CRC projects, and workshops conducted with the South Australian Research and Development Institute.
 As required Recommendations from research initiatives are implemented in an accurate and timely manner.
 Ongoing